 Learning how to crochet is easier than you probably think.
-Once you learn how to hold your hook and how to make a chain, you'll master the other crochet stitches in no time and will be creating colouful granny square blankets and softs toys before you know it.
+Once you learn how to hold your hook and how to make a chain, you'll master the other crochet stitches in no time and will be creating colourful granny square blankets, crochet tops and softs toys before you know it.

-We show you the basic stitches step-by-step so you're confident on your crochet journey.
+We show you the basic stitches step-by-step so you can be confident on your crochet journey.
 Time to grab a crochet hook and yarn and get started!

 What is crochet?

 Crochet means 'small hook' in French and is a way of creating fabric by interlocking loops of yarn with a crochet hook.
 It's an ancient craft stretching back hundreds of years.